 Toolkit for Preventing Sexual Harassment (PATH to Care)

 The pilot of the Toolkit for Prevention Sexual Harassment, described above, was utilized to develop a set of recommendations to further the School’s sexual harassment prevention efforts.
-The workgroup report describes seven high-level recommendations the working group made to the SPH leadership as a result of this work.
+The workgroup report describes seven high-level recommendations the working group made to the BPH leadership as a result of this work.

 SVSH Prevention Education

-- New Graduate Student Instructor Training: The SVSH Prevention Committee also facilitates training with first-time Graduate Student Instructors (GSIs) in the Fall Semester SPH Pedagogy course on how to create an inclusive and respectful classroom.
+- New Graduate Student Instructor Training: The SVSH Prevention Committee also facilitates training with first-time Graduate Student Instructors (GSIs) in the Fall Semester BPH Pedagogy course on how to create an inclusive and respectful classroom.

 Internal Data Source for Prevention Review